 We’ve talked about the importance of avoiding foods that have been shipped by air freight.
 It’s imperative that you try and weed out as many suspect air freight items as possible.
 This should cut out any worries about food miles impacting the carbon footprint of your food.

 Sadly, understanding the other aspect of the production stage, farm practices, is incredibly tricky.
-Individual farm efforts do make a big difference to the impact of the food items, but it’s very hard to find out how our food has been produced.
+Farm practices do make a big difference to the impact of the food items, but it’s very hard to find out how our food has been produced.
 There is also a constantly evolving dialogue about what impacts do lessen the impact of a product’s carbon footprint.

 With all this uncertainty I think the best method for purchasing is to buy directly from producers.
 Going to farmers markets is a very rewarding experience not only for the amazing produce on offer, but also the ability to speak directly to farmers.
 You have a chance to ask about their farming practices and understand what factors they’ve taken to reduce their carbon footprint.
 This way you can at least steer clear of big red flags like heated greenhouses or intensive deforestation.